 Long Term Care

 This emphasis focuses on effective management practices related to planning, staffing, quality improvement, and other administrative areas, as well as tools and principles of financial management.

-Please note: In some states such as New York, the curriculum of Utica College's online MS in Health Care Administration meets the course requirements for Nursing Home Administrator licensure.
+Please note: In some states such as New York, the curriculum of Utica College's online MHA in Health Care Administration meets the course requirements for Nursing Home Administrator licensure.
 Potential applicants should check with their states' licensing agency or contact an Admissions Representative at (315) 732-2640 or toll-free at (866) 295-3106 to verify the necessary coursework.
 Faculty advisers are available to work with students to offer guidance and help them meet the academic requirements of this field.

 Each core course of the master's degree program in Health Care Administration has been designed with three dimensions in mind to help students merge foundational theories with best practices in health care.
 The core curriculum isn't just designed to teach you how to become a health care administrator, but how to be a leader within the rapidly growing health care industry.

 The three main areas of focus within the core health care administration curriculum are: